 The first thing he did was to take out his wand and shrink the ledger in his hand to fit comfortably in his pocket.
 He took a deep breath feeling like the king of the world, only to nearly choke on it when he saw an owl heading towards him with a screech.
 Impossible!
 There should be no Trace on him anymore!

 Oh.
 Just his Hogwarts letter.
 His knees nearly gave away in relief.

 Getting a grip on himself he took it off the owl's leg, thinking that it was rather neat to have received it today.
 He could do all of his school shopping, since he was in these parts already.
 He should probably hurry though.
-There was no telling how fast Dumbledore's men would be able to find him after all, but first things first.
+There was no telling how fast Dumbledore's men would be able to find him after all.